 Comparison of Information Technology Degrees and Specializations

 Students pursuing an MBA in information technology learn how to integrate the latest and most relevant technologies into existing business operations and management systems.
 The program gives students the necessary skills for top managerial positions that require the ability to implement technology solutions and analyze technical performance.

 This program prepares students for IT leadership positions by offering coursework in information assurance, supply chain management, database design, and geographic information systems.
 Students learn how to administer and optimize enterprise architecture and monetize relevant emerging technologies.
 Some master's in information technology degrees offer specializations in areas such as data management and e-commerce technologies.

 Students learn about design and documentation methods, algorithms, computer hardware configurations, and complex software systems.
 The program focuses on programming elements rather than business concepts.
 Through hands-on training and study, students become proficient in implementing, evaluating, and optimizing computer systems and network performance.

 Cost and Length of an Information Technology Degree

 Program length depends on the program's requirements and your personal schedule.
-Online MBA in information technology programs typically comprise 36-54 credits and take two years of full-time study to complete.
+Online MBA in information technology programs typically require 36-54 credits and take two years of full-time study to complete.
 However, some schools allow students to complete the program at an accelerated pace.
 Program requirements, like capstones and internships, may extend a program's length.

-Information Technology FAQs
+Common Questions About Information Technology

 What job opportunities does an MBA in Information Technology graduate have?